$3.95 – $8.95

-Medicinal Uses: Boiled root was used to treat fever, back pain, and coughs.
-A poultice of chewed root was used for cuts.
+Medicinal Uses: Boiled root has been used to treat fever, back pain, and coughs.
+A poultice of chewed root has been used for cuts.

 Food Uses: The roots can be gathered in the spring and eaten.
 Please note: Plants are potentially toxic to humans, especially children.